WindieChai/confluence-wiki-mcp-server-extension/README.md

    - Click "Add new MCP Server"
    - Configure the server with following information:
      - Name: Wiki
-     - Type: Command
+     - Type: sse
-     - Command: [The path shown in Configuration page]
+     - Server URL: [The path shown in Configuration page]

 4. **Using the Wiki MCP Server in Cursor**
    - Open a chat with Claude or another AI model in Cursor